hsfzxjy/lambdex/README.md

 f1, f2 = def_(lambda a, b: [return_[a + b]]), def_(lambda a, b: [return_[a * b]])
 ```

-The code yields an exception `SyntaxError: Ambiguious identifier None`.
+The code yields an exception `SyntaxError: ambiguious declaration 'def_'`.

 What's going on here?
 The problem is that **there are more than one lambdexes defined on the same line**.
 Since CPython provides no effective way but a line number for locating a given lambda, the lambdex compiler fails to obtain the source code of the lambda in this case.
 A workaround is to prepend an identifier after `def_` of lambdex: